Santa Anna Independent School District

 Santa Anna Independent School District is a public school district based in Santa Anna, Texas.

 The district has two campuses – Santa Anna Secondary (Grades 7–12) and Santa Anna Elementary (Grades PK–6).

 Academic achievement

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.

 Athletics

 Santa Anna High School plays six-man football.

+Controversy

+In July 2024, the ACLU of Texas sent Santa Anna Independent School District a letter, alleging that the district's 2023-2024 dress and grooming code appeared to violate the Texas CROWN Act, a state law which prohibits racial discrimination based on hair texture or styles, and asking the district to revise its policies for the 2024-2025 school year.